wyeworks/blog/README.markdown

 ---
 layout: post
 title: "title of your post"
 category:
-date: 2015-01-04 21:51:00 -0200
 comments: true
 author:
-  name: Diego Acosta
+  name: Jorge Bejar
-  email: acostami@gmail.com
+  email: jorge@wyeworks.com
-  twitter_handle: acostami
+  twitter_handle: jmbejar
-  github_handle: acostami
+  github_handle:  jmbejar
-  image: /images/team/diego-acosta.jpg
+  image:  /images/team/jorge-bejar.jpg
-  description:
+  description: Software Engineer at Wyeworks.
+Ruby on Rails developer.
 ---

 Initial content and excerpt that will be shown in the posts listing